Overview of UI components

-Comparing to XML layouts, UI components use more semantical approach to declare and configure user interface.
+Compared to XML layouts, UI components use a more semantical approach to declare and configure the user interface.

-An instance of UI component is usually based on the hierarchy of child UI components.
-For example:
+An instance of a UI component is usually based on the hierarchy of child UI components.

 the Form component has Fieldsets, Tabs, and inner fields